-A: The initials indicate a type of transistor use in the output section of many sensors.
+A: The initials indicate a type of transistor used in the output section of many sensors.
 Before discussing sensors and controller outputs, a short explanation of both transistor types will get you off to a good start without the need for a degree in semiconductor physics!
 (The Ps and Ns refer to types of semiconductor material.)

 NPN and PNP transistors each have three leads, a collector, a base, and an emitter, as shown in Figure 9.
-In circuit diagrams the emitter always appears as an arrow.
+In circuit diagrams, the emitter always appears as an arrow.
 The arrow points out for an NPN transistor and in for a PNP transistor.
 The arrow’s direction identifies the transistor type in data sheets and schematic diagrams.

 Figure 9.
 Schematic-diagram symbols for an NPN and a PNP transistor.

 Both transistor types operate as current devices, so think of them as valves for current flow.
 The transistor base connection controls the amount of current that flows.
 Figure 10 shows a circuit for a common NPN-transistor that connects to an LED.
-In this circuit current will flow from the positive supply through the LED into the collector and then out the emitter to ground.
+In this circuit, current will flow from the positive supply through the LED into the collector and then out the emitter to ground.
 When a small current flows into the base the transistor starts to conduct a larger current from the collector through to the emitter and then to ground.
 The combined base and collector currents flow out the emitter terminal.
-Small changes in base current causes larger changes in the collector-to-emitter current.
+Small changes in base current cause larger changes in the collector-to-emitter current.